AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 1. In the upper-right corner of the page, tap **[!UICONTROL Save]**.

-You are now read to apply the batch set preset to one or more empty asset folders, upload assets to the folder, then create your image set or spin set, depending on the preset type you chose.
+You are now read to apply the batch set preset to one or more asset folders, upload assets to the folder, then create your image set or spin set.
 See [About applying batch set presets to folders](#apply-bsp).

 ### Preset Details, Set Naming Convention, and Rule Results - RegX options {#features-options-bsp}